Seal Point Proven Stud

 Full Advert Details

 Here we have our solid built affectionate, loving, vocal and proven Choc carrying Seal male stud.
 He has the best temperament ever which is important.
-He is a pure pedigree (GCCF Reg, but we do not use his registration details) and is ready to serve your healthy full Siamese queens.
+He is a pure pedigree (GCCF Reg) but do not use his registration details for litter registrations and is ready to serve your healthy full Siamese queens.
 He is very gentle with his ladies.
 He also has the most beautiful piercing blue eyes, a fine example of the breed.
 We ask that your Queen be Felv n Fiv tested negative/clear on the day of bringing her with a proof of such results from your vets on that day whether it a cert or written by your vet on their letter headed paper.
 This is just to confirm that out cats and offspring are clear from any diseases etc and promote the health of their litters.
 Please contact me if you have any questions etc whether you have practised this before or not we are here to help.
 He is a very high demanded stud and can work around you and your queen.
-We occasionally have chocolate, lilac & seal point kittens available.
+We occasionally have chocolate, lilac, blue & seal point kittens available.

 Kitten/Cat Adoption Checklist